 The meteorological data used in this study is obtained from assimilation and short term forecast fields of the Numerical Weather Prediction (NWP) system known as the Global Forecast System (GFS).
-In this case, as part of the usual sensitivity testing carried out during a dispersion modelling study, meteorological data from the nearby observational station at Aberporth has also been considered.

 The GFS is a spectral model and data are archived at a horizontal resolution of 0.25 degrees, which is approximately 25 km over the UK (formerly 0.5 degrees, or approximately 50 km).
 The GFS resolution adequately captures major topographical features and the broad-scale characteristics of the weather over the UK.
 Smaller scale topological features may be included in the dispersion modelling by using the flow field module of ADMS (FLOWSTAR).
 The use of NWP data has advantages over traditional meteorological records because: